SeanPesce/Direct3D9-Overlay/Readme.md

 ## Disclaimer:

 This overlay is meant for **single-player games only**.
 Use of this overlay in multiplayer games **may trigger anti-cheat software and result in a ban**.
+Additionally, I **do not** create or support video game hacks that give the user an unfair advantage over other players.
+Any mods I make are for fun, replay value, or game fixes.